HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 ka:

-vc1: SHOW ao2 IF dkinanz = k.
+vc1: SHOW ao2 IF dkinja = k.
 A.

 vc2: SHOW ao3 IF dkinanz = 1